DuncanDoyle/jboss-eap-scripts/README.md

 ATM, the module-dependencies of the module are not yet configurable, they're statically defined in the module.xml.template file (this will be addressed in a future version).

-This script accepts 5 parameters:
+This script accepts 6 parameters:
 - -f: The Maven POM file that defines the resources.
 - -p: The module path (e.g. *org.spring*).
 This defines the module's directory structure.
 - -n: The name of the module.
 This is used in the *<module>* element of the *module.xml* file.
 - -s: The module's slot.
 The default value is *main*.
+- -d: Comma separated list of the module's dependencies.
 - -o: The output ZIP file.
 The default value is *module.zip*.

+Example: ./build-jboss-module.sh -f ../install-spring-module/pom.xml -p org/spring -n org.springframework.spring -d javax.api,org.apache.commons.logging

 install-jboss-module.sh
 -----------------------------------------------